pts/pts-quote/README.txt

 * Otherwise lines must not start with - .
 * The file quote.txt must be at most 55 MiB in size.
 * The file quote.txt must contain at least 1 and at most 65535 quotes.
+  (Later updates will increase this to 11 534 336 quotes: 5 bytes each for 55 MiB.)
 * There is no validator.
 The program will misbehave for nonconforming quote.txt files.

+Further restriction on quote.txt imposed by some earlier versions:

+* Each line including the last one must be terminated with a CRLF (\r\n, ASCII 10 + 13).
+* Quotes are separated by an empty line (i.e. CRLF + CRLF), and the last line must also be empty.
+* If the last empty line (i.e. CRLF + CRLF) is missing, then then versions before 2.60 will ignore such a last quote, versions 2.60 ..
+2.62 will exit early without finishing.
+* Quotes must not be empty (i.e. CRLF + CRLF must not be followed by CRLF).
+* Each quote must fit to 4095 bytes (including the trailing CRLF + CRLF).
+* The file quote.txt must contain at least 1 and at most 24160 quotes.

 About the index file quote.idx: